stepchowfun/paxos/README.md

 If you're running macOS or Linux (AArch64 or x86-64), you can install Paxos with this command:

-If you're running macOS or Linux on an x86-64 CPU, you can install Paxos with this command:

 ```sh
 curl https://raw.githubusercontent.com/stepchowfun/paxos/main/install.sh -LSfs | sh
 ```